 - Student receives a failing grade.
-He/she may repeat a failed course until it is passed. - Student receives a 'D' grade in a course which requires a 'C' grade for his/her major.
-He/she may repeat the course one time.
+He/she may repeat a failed course until it is passed. - Student receives a passing grade.
+He/she may repeat a passed course one time.

 Example of repeated coursework that may not be counted towards enrollment status: